Classic Shows is a long-standing organiser and operator of classic vehicle events having organised over 1,000 events since its inception in 1985.

 Favourite Classic Shows venue: Hard to say as each venue has its own merits and memories but the sight of the show fields at Bodelwyddan Castle and Clumber Park in 2017 packed to capacity were very impressive.

-Event & Finance Assistant
+Event & Office Manager & Executive Assistant

 More about me: Due to my budding passion for business, I took a ‘Business Enterprise and Entrepreneurship’ course at college.
 Inspired by the this, I have started plans for a future business.
 Another passion of mine, is travelling and I aspire to live in another country to experience new cultures.

 Favourite car: One of the gentlemen that regularly attends our events owns a beautiful Morris Van manufactured in 1969.
 So far this is my favourite classic car.